Can I Still Apply for Asylum After the One-Year Filing Deadline?

 Therefore, as part of your asylum application, you must include:

-(1) clear and convincing evidence that your last arrival into the U.S. was within the one-year period immediately preceding the date when you filed for asylum; or
+- clear and convincing evidence that your last arrival into the U.S. or the expiration of your nonimmigrant stay was within the one-year period immediately preceding the date when you filed for asylum; or

 - your testimony (which on its own may suffice, as long as you are found to be credible)